How to map your own narratives using AtlasCine

 - Label: Refers to what will show up in the legend for each type.
 Number the items to list them in the desired order.
 You can use the label for “link” to write a few words about the map.

-- Opacity: Sets a specific level of transparency to the symbols (0 = transparent; 1 = opaque).
+- Opacity: Choose the level of transparency to the symbols (0 = transparent; 1 = opaque).

 - Point_stroke_thickness: Defines the size of a location’s marker.